carloselizondo05/CIND110_Data_Organization_TMU/README.md

+# Data Organization & Management Portfolio

+---

-# CIND110 — Data Organization for Data Analysts
+## CIND110 — Data Organization for Data Analysts
 **Toronto Metropolitan University** · Winter 2025

 > Covers the design, management, and querying of structured data systems—from relational databases to hierarchical formats and NLP-driven text analytics pipelines.